26 Academy Drive East

 Senior VP/Content, July 2014 – December 2014

-Oversee the content team and produce 11 newsletters a week (twice a day on weekdays and once on Saturday) covering various aspects of payments technology including retail, security and mobile.
+Oversaw the content team and produces 11 newsletters a week (twice a day on weekdays and once on Saturday) covering various aspects of payments technology including retail, security and mobile.

 The Content Firm, Whippany, NJ